 What are we calling for?

-We are now calling for the government to be honest and base UK drug policy on reality, not fear – and that means regulating drugs to reduce the risks they pose.
+We are now calling for governments to be honest and base drug policy on reality, not fear – and that means regulating drugs to reduce the risks they pose.

 Contrary to what some may think, legal regulation doesn’t mean a free-for-all, where drugs are widely available – our current laws have already achieved that.

-Drugs are currently 100% manufactured and distributed by criminals – there is no minimum age, quality control standards, or duty of care.
+Drugs are currently 100% manufactured and distributed by organised crime groups – there is no minimum age, quality control standards, or duty of care.
 Our vision is that control of all drugs would instead be the responsibility of medical professionals, such as doctors and pharmacists.